 Halal Trading

-Is online trading Halal or Haram, and is there such as thing as an Islamic trading account on the financial markets?
-With one-quarter of the world being Muslim and the development of online trading, the question of where intraday trading fits in with Islamic law is increasingly being asked.
+Is online trading Halal or Haram, and is there such a thing as an Islamic trading account on the financial markets?
+With roughly a quarter of the world’s population (about 2 billion people) being Muslim and the development of online trading, the question of where intraday trading fits in with Islamic law is increasingly being asked.

 This guide will consider numerous viewpoints and sources in order to answer whether day trading is halal or haram.
 It will break down forex, stocks and binary options in particular, and try to offer guidance on how to stay halal.